OPENING

 Max has won the Helpmann Award for Best Sound Design twice (War of the Roses and The Ham Funeral/Journal of the Plague Year) and been nominated for Three Sisters.
 He won the Sydney Theatre Award for Best Sound Design for a Mainstage Production for Titus Andronicus and was nominated for Mary Stuart, Saint Joan, The Testament of Mary, The Age I’m In, The Art of War, The Lost Echo, Now that Communism, Festen and Julius Caesar.

 Born 1983 in Iran, Hamed Sadeghi is a multi-instrumentalist and composer based in Sydney, Australia.
-He studied Persian classical music in Tehran and master of sound engineering in Malaysia before he moved to Australia in 2013.
-His recent highlights in theatre include scoring and performing in productions Sami in Paradise 2018 at Belvoir Sydney Theatre, […]
+He studied Persian classical music in Tehran and master of sound engineering in Malaysia before he moves to Australia in 2013.
+His recent professional highlights in theatre, dance and film include Sami in Paradise Belvoir 2018, Stop Girl Belvoir 2021, […]

 Belvoir: The Life of Galileo.
 Other Theatre: Sydney Theatre Company:Julius Caesar, Death of a Salesman, No Pay?
 No Way!, Lord of the Flies.
 Opera Australia: Whiteley, West Side Story on Sydney Harbour, Krol Roger, Faust. shake & stir theatre co.: Fantastic Mr Fox, Jane Eyre, George’s Marvellous Medicine.
 New Theatre: The Removalists.
 Outhouse Theatre Co: […]